PM reaches US to fight Kashmir case

 Foreign Minister Shah Mehmood Qureshi will also attend the UNGA session, interact with his counterparts from various countries, and address important ministerial meetings especially the OIC Contact Group on Jammu and Kashmir.

-During the premier's visit to Saudi Arabia this week, he appraised King Salman bin Abdulaziz and Crown Prince Mohammad bin Salman of the latest developments in IHK.
+During the premier’s visit to Saudi Arabia this week, he appraised King Salman bin Abdulaziz and Crown Prince Mohammad bin Salman of the latest developments in IOK.

 In New York, Prime Minister Imran Khan will meet US President Donald Trump tomorrow (Monday) and Trump will meet Indian Prime Minister Narendra Modi on Tuesday.